TollyH/AssEmbly/Documentation/Language.md

 The first line here results in an error, as a macro with a name of `Number` hasn't been defined yet (macros don't apply retroactively). `MVQ rg0, Number` gets replaced with `MVQ rg0, 345`, setting `rg0` to `345`. `MVQ rg1, Number` gets replaced with `MVQ rg1, 678`, as the `Number` macro was redefined on the line before, setting `rg1` to `678`. `Inst` gets replaced with `ICR rg1`, incrementing `rg1` by `1`, therefore setting it to `679` (macros can contain spaces and can be used to give another name to mnemonics, or even entire instructions, as seen in the last example).

 Note that macro definitions ignore many standard syntax rules due to each operand being interpreted as literal text.
 Both operands can contain whitespace, and the second operand may contain commas.
-They are case sensitive, and macros with the same name but different capitalisation can exist simultaneously.
+They are case sensitive, and macros with the same name but different capitalisations can exist simultaneously.
 Be aware that aside from a **single** space character separating the `MAC` mnemonic from its operands, leading and trailing whitespace in either of the operands will not be removed.
-Macros can also contain quote marks, which will not be parsed until they are inserted as part of a replacement.
+Macros can also contain quotation marks (`"`), which will not be immediately parsed as a string within the macro.
+If the quotation marks are placed into a line as replacement text, they will be parsed normally as a part of the line.

 ### `IMP` — File Importing